PayString/.github/SECURITY.md

 3. Use the identified secure communication channels mentioned below to report vulnerability information to us; and

-4. Keep information about any vulnerabilities that you’ve discovered confidential between yourself and Xpring until we’ve had 90 days to resolve the issue.
+4. Keep information about any vulnerabilities that you’ve discovered confidential between yourself and PayID until we’ve had 90 days to resolve the issue.

 ## Reporting a security vulnerability

 If you believe you’ve discovered a security vulnerability in one of our repositories, please use the following means of communications to report it to us:

-Send an email to <a href="mailto:bugs@ripple.com">bugs@ripple.com</a> with subject `[Security Vulnerability] <Brief Description>`.
+Send an email to <a href="mailto:info+bugs@payid.org">info+bugs@payid.org</a> with subject `[Security Vulnerability] <Brief Description>`.

 **Please include the following details with your report:**